pulumi/docs/content/docs/troubleshooting/_index.md

 ## Synchronous call was made to "X" with an unregistered Provider. {#synchronous-call}

-The warning occurs when making a 'data source' call in Pulumi in a synchronous fashion and passing along a ProivderResource that has not been registered.  i.e. code like:
+The warning occurs when making a 'data source' call in Pulumi in a synchronous fashion and passing along a ProivderResource that has not been registered.
+For example:

 ```ts
 const provider = new aws.Provider(...);